 Austin is definitely maybe getting Google Fiber.
-A big, fat "oopsies" coupled with a press release inviting media and city officials to a Tuesday morning press conference all but confirm that Austin is the first city behind Kansas City, Kansas (read: the second city in the world) to receive Google Fiber.
+A big, fat "oopsies" coupled with a press release inviting media and city officials to a Tuesday morning press conference all but confirm that Austin is the first city behind Kansas City, Missouri (read: the second city in the world) to receive Google Fiber.

 First, the big mistake that sent the internet into a tizzy: Engadget reported, and others confirmed, that a post titled "Google Fiber's next stop: Austin, Texas" was published to the Fiber site at 2 a.m.
 CST on Saturday.
 It's since disappeared.